-If you decide to participate, you must register online, at nycc.org, following the links to "Rides/Events" (in the navbar) -> All About the SIG/STS page (http://nycc.org/SIGs) and select B-SIG.
+If you decide to participate, you must register online.
+Go to nycc.org and follow the links to "Rides/Events" (in the navbar) -> All About the SIG/STS page (http://nycc.org/SIGs) and select B-SIG.
 Space is limited, so register early.
-In the past years we have had well over 180 riders preregistered, forcing us to limit participation and create a Wait List of potential registrants in case of cancellations.
+If we are oversubscribed, we will create a Wait List of potential registrants in case of cancellations.
 It is our policy to give preference to riders who have not signed up for the B-SIG before.
-Still, if all spots are full when you log in to sign up, please sign up for the Wait List.
-There are usually some last minute drop outs, so it's still possible you will get in.
-We will notify you of your acceptance via email.
+Still, if all spots are full when you sign up, please sign up for the Wait List.
+There are usually some last minute dropouts, so it's still possible you will get in.